Please enter search query.

 Accepted values: { none | os | db | db,extended | xml | xml,extended }

-1) Set AUDIT_TRAIL = OS, so all the audit records are written to the OS audit trail.
+1) Set AUDIT_TRAIL = OS, so all the audit records are written into the OS audit trail.

-2) Set AUDIT_FILE_DEST pointing to a existing folder in the Linux host.
+2) Set AUDIT_FILE_DEST pointing to an existing folder in the Linux host.

 To set AUDIT_TRAIL and AUDIT_FILE_DEST edit the initSID.ora file (where SID is the database name in the $ORACLE_HOME/dbs directory) and add the following lines: